 Anemia develops when the number of red blood cells in the body becomes very low.
-Red blood cells carry oxygen through your body and if the number of red blood cells in the blood becomes low, you may feel tired, weak, dizzy, have cold hands or feet, have headaches, shortness of breath or have a fast heartbeat.
+Red blood cells carry oxygen through your body.
+If the number of red blood cells in the blood becomes low, you may feel tired, weak, or dizzy, have cold hands or feet, have headaches, shortness of breath, or a fast heartbeat.